 Our policy reflects a commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere within our business or that of our partners or supply chains.

-Our key risk is in our supply chain and are conscious that the industry we work in can include areas of high risk, with roles that can provide opportunities for exploitation.
+Our key risk is in our supply chain and we are conscious that the industry we work in can include areas of high risk, with various roles that can provide opportunities for exploitation.
 We are committed to ensuring that there is no slavery or human trafficking in our supply chains, and it is our policy to implement effective and robust controls to ensure this is not taking place.

 All new suppliers undertake a level of due diligence before they are accepted as a supplier, including a comprehensive supplier questionnaire which includes confirmatory statements around a commitment to ensuring compliance with the modern slavery act.